liyanj/laravel_wordpress/readme.md

 Any issues, do not hesitate to contact me via email( LIYJ87@126.COM ) or Wechat( NiceLifeStyle ).

-Thanks to Mr. Junior Grossi (Author of the Corcel).
+Thanks to Laravel, WordPress and Mr. Junior Grossi (Author of the Corcel).